 Sometimes a sump pump’s suction pulls small rocks into the intake pipe, which reduces suction and makes your pump work harder than necessary to keep water moving.
 Keep things clear to make sure your pump and the backup system works as effectively as possible or else it might cause water damage.

-If you don’t feel handy, a plumber can also service your submersible pumps for you to make sure everything is in working order.
-The time you take to ensure everything works properly is a smart investment in your home’s well-being, even if it doesn’t seem like it at the time.
+If you don’t feel handy, a plumber can also service your submersible pumps to ensure everything is in order.
+The time you take to ensure everything works properly is a smart investment in your home’s well-being, even if it doesn’t seem like it.

-It is always a good idea to test your backup sump pump, sump basin, check valve, and discharge pipe for problems on a regular basis – or else you may end up with a flooded basement.
+It is always a good idea to test your backup sump pump, sump basin, check valve, and discharge pipe for problems regularly – or else you may end up with a flooded basement.

-Zoeller pumps like the M53, M57 and M98 and some of the most dependable – and longest lasting pumps on the market.
-It is impossible to say exactly how long your new Zoeller sump pump will last due to difference workloads.
-As long as you perform regular maintenance (and get a powerful pump) it should work for a long time.
+Zoeller pumps like the M53, M57, and M98 and some of the most dependable – and longest-lasting pumps on the market.
+It is impossible to say precisely how long your new Zoeller sump pump will last due to different workloads.
+As long as you perform regular maintenance (and get a powerful pump), it should work for a long time.

 Have a Backup Plan

-Most sump pumps run on electricity, which is great as long as you don’t have a power outage.
-Installing some form of redundancy helps ensure your pump won’t fail when you need it the most.
-Power outages can strike at any time during a large storm so it is important part of basement waterproofing to have a backup ready!
+Most sump pumps run on electricity, which is excellent if you don’t have a power outage.
+Installing some redundancy helps ensure your pump won’t fail when you need it the most.
+Power outages can strike any time during a large storm, so it is essential to have a backup ready for basement waterproofing!

-For backups, some people choose to simply use an electric generator.
+For backups, some people choose to use an electric generator simply.
 This is a fairly straightforward solution, assuming you’re either home to turn the generator on when the power goes out or the generator is wired into your home’s circuitry to kick in automatically (a more expensive option).

 Another option is a battery-powered backup.
-A battery backup runs independently from the primary sump pump but are connected to start in case the primary pump stops working.
+A battery backup runs independently from the primary sump pump but is connected to start if the primary pump stops working.
 These units are typically simple to install and cost anywhere from $150-$250, with most of the best options–like this one–close to $200.
-It is also important to keep track of how long your sump pump battery will last while the power is out.
+It is also essential to track how long your sump pump battery will last while the power is out.

 Though they’re not a great solution for extensive use, hydraulic pumps do add an extra layer of security in case your primary pump fails, and you can get a highly-rated one for under $200 on Amazon.

 If you check your pump regularly, you’ll have a chance to replace it before it leaves you in a lurch.
-Some of the top indicators that your pump has problems and you are about to experience pump failure are out-of-the-ordinary noises, a switch that doesn’t work, or a pump that is pumping significantly slower than normal and a high water level.
+Some of the top indicators that your pump has problems and you are about to experience pump failure are out-of-the-ordinary noises.
+This switch doesn’t work, a pump that is pumping significantly slower than usual, and a high water level.

 You don’t know exactly how long your sump pump will last, but you can take steps to keep it running strong.
-And you can make sure you’ll find out as soon as something does go wrong.
-That’s a smart investment you won’t regret and will prevent pump problems and basement flooding.
+And you can ensure you’ll find out as soon as something goes wrong.
+That’s a wise investment you won’t regret and will prevent pump problems and basement flooding.